vedph/gve-doc/export/export-tei.md

 The logic of a composite renderer is more complex than that of a composite filter though, because the renderer might compose the partial renditions got from its inner component in unpredictable ways.
 So, we effectively have two distinct components: one is the single "Saba" tree renderer, which can be used also in isolation; another is the composed "Saba" tree renderer, which combines the results of the former into a single `app` element.

-The single tree renderer essentially walks the linear branch down, nd after adding a `lem`/`rdg` element with its child `mod` and some metadata, it inspects the trace features of each walked node:
+The single tree renderer essentially walks the linear branch down, and after adding a `lem`/`rdg` element with its child `mod` and some metadata, it inspects the trace features of each walked node:

 - when it's a delete, add a `subst/del` branch for replace or swap operations, or just `del` for other operation types.
 This is because we are going to represent the nodes removed by replace or swap to the left of the nodes which replaced them; and in this case we want to wrap both these groups into a `subst` element representing the replacement operations as a deletion paired with an insertion.
 In both cases, the `del` element's text will be represented by the deleted segment.
 - when it's a `seg-out` (or `seg2-out`) feature, add an `ins` element with the inserted segment as its text content.
 Then, if this has a `subst` ancestor, pop XML elements until we reach the one belonging to the same operation of the `del` element.
 This ensures that we are properly wrapping each pair of `del`+`ins` under a `subst`.